ZhilkinSerg/Cataclysm-DDA-LUA/README.md

 - `TOURETTE` - shouts bad words when not under medication (`xanax`);
 - `NIGHTMARES` - you see bad dreams when not under medication (`ambien`);
 - `NUDIST` - +2 to all attributes when naked;
-- `DEAFNESS` - you are totally deaf and cannot hear sounds - [suggested on the forums](http://smf.cataclysmdda.com/index.php?topic=3310.msg302708#msg302708).
+- `DEAFNESS` - you are totally deaf and cannot hear anything - [suggested on the forums](http://smf.cataclysmdda.com/index.php?topic=3310.msg302708#msg302708);
+- `BLINDNESS` - you are totally blind and cannot see anything.

 ## dda-lua-fun